hwangdeyu/tensorflow-onnx/README.md

 ### Step 5 - optimize the functional ONNX graph

-We than try to optimize the functional ONNX graph.
+In the fifth we try to optimize the functional ONNX graph.
 For example we remove ops that are not needed, remove transposes as much as possible, de-dupe constants, fuse ops whenever possible, ...

 ### Step 6 - final processing

-Once all ops are converted and optimize, we need to do a topological sort since ONNX requires it. process_tf_graph() is the method that takes care of all above steps.
+Once all ops are converted and optimized, we need to do a topological sort since ONNX requires it. process_tf_graph() is the method that takes care of all above steps.

 ## Extending tf2onnx

 If you like to contribute and add new conversions to tf2onnx, the process is something like:

 1. See if the op fits into one of the existing mappings.
-If so adding it to _OPS_MAPPING is all that is needed.
+If so, adding it to _OPS_MAPPING is all that is needed.
 2. If the new op needs extra processing, start a new mapping function.
 3. If the tensorflow op is composed of multiple ops, consider using a graph re-write.
 While this might be a little harder initially, it works better for complex patterns.
 4. Add a unit test in tests/test_backend.py.
-The unit tests mostly create the tensorflow graph, run it and capture the output, than convert to onnx, run against a onnx backend and compare tensorflow and onnx results.
+The unit tests mostly create the tensorflow graph, run it and capture the output, then convert to onnx, run against a onnx backend and compare tensorflow and onnx results.
 5. If there are pre-trained models that use the new op, consider adding those to test/run_pretrained_models.py.

 ## License